Giving the example, strengthening the sense of community and sea, the youth are an engine of change

 “I would like to tell the young people of Talamanca to think of themselves, to value themselves, and to follow their dreams, whatever these are.
 To not let themselves be crushed by anyone, to look for solutions, even when they cannot find them.
 To be strong,” Esteban exclaims.

 “I would love for us, as a community, to wake up and see that Talamanca has all the conditions to be a global example of that Costa Rica where everything is possible.
 To see that instead of overloading, destroying, abusing, and overexploiting our surroundings, we could live in balance.
-We could transform tourism into less impact with more respect.
+We could transform tourism to have less impact with greater respect.
 We could create a win-win economy.
 I would love for us to see the significance of these people, this mixture of foreigners, indigenous, black, Chinese, this community that wants to live, united, in a magical place”, ponders the president of the Center, and admits that her dream is to see a youth full of hope and possibilities, who do not feel that they have to go to San José and get a bachelor to be something.
 A curious youth that discovers that by studying its roots, it can find its place in the world and understand how to take a step into the future, “because the course of our history depends on that,” concludes Esteban.

 Facebook